-Then said Nestor's son: "Think, Menelaus!
-Did Zeus send this sign to us or thee?"
+Then said Nestor's son: "Think, Menelaüs!
+Did Zeus

-But while Menelaüs pondered the matter, Helen spake, saying: "Hear me when I say what the gods have put in my heart.
+But while Menelaus pondered the matter, Helen spake, saying: "Hear me when I say what the gods have put in my heart.
 Even as this eagle came down from the hill where he was bred, and snatched away the goose from the house, so shall Ulysses come back to his home after many wanderings, and take vengeance; yea, even now he is there, devising evil for the suitors."

-And Telemachus cried aloud, "May Zeus so ordain it!"
+And Telemachus cried aloud: "May Zeus so ordain it!"